chrisn437/ServerGit/README.md

 ```
 `main.py` is the main entry point of the software \
 `requirements.txt` specifies all the 3rd party dependencies that this project relies on \
-`res/` short for *resources*; contains any additional binaries that are necessary, i.e. commercial videos, audio files \
+`res/` short for *resources*; contains any additional binaries that are necessary for temporary, local storage, i.e. scene description, etc. \
+`permRes/` short for *permanent resources*; contains any additional resources that should come with the project, i.e. models or dummy-data \
 `src/` short for *source*; location of the source code modules \